TJBIII/hue-kolorize/README.md

 # Hue Kolorize

 ### About
-Hue Kolorize allows you to set your Hue lights to a dominate color extracted from several different sources such as a Raspberry Pi camera or what is being displayed on your computer screen.
-Dominate colors are extracted using KMeans clustering.
+Hue Kolorize allows you to set your Hue lights to a dominant color extracted from several different sources such as a Raspberry Pi camera or what is being displayed on your computer screen.
+Dominant colors are extracted using KMeans clustering.

 ### Setup